John Knight (seafarer)

-John Knight (c.
-1585 - disappeared 26 June 1606) was a British explorer of Greenland and Labrador.
+John Knight (born c.
+1585, disappeared 26 June 1606) was a British explorer of Greenland and Labrador.
 He is known for two expeditions: he was a member of a Danish exploration of the coast of Greenland, and he led an expedition to discover the Northwest Passage, during which he was lost.

 Greenland

 In 1605, Knight took part in a Danish expedition to Greenland, led by John Cunningham with James Hall as pilot.
 Knight captained the pinnace Katten.
 They sailed from Copenhagen on 2 May.
 On 30 May, at latitude 59° 50′, they sighted high land, which they called Cape Christian, but the ice prevented them from reaching it.
 On 12 June, they sighted high land on the west coast of Greenland, and named Cape Anna after Anne of Denmark, wife of James I, Cape Sophia after her mother, King Christian's Fjord, and Cunningham Fjord, in latitude 67° 10′.
 Some small islands off Cape Sophia were named Knight's Islands.
 This is apparently the extent of their voyage, of which few particulars have been preserved.
 They returned to Copenhagen in August.